To book Gerard Lyons please contact your JLA Agent.

 Whilst broadly optimistic about the outlook Gerard believes in a balance between austerity and promoting growth though capital investment in infrastructure.
 He says it is essential to improve consumer confidence, not just market confidence.
 Furthermore government must make concerted efforts to encourage businesses to lend and invest, and to improve relations with both the developing economies.
 He is also critical of the ‘weak’ pound strategy pursued to encourage exports when most UK exports are of quality, high-end goods and services.

-Gerard now serves as an economist at wealth management company Netwealth, as Economic Advisor at the Policy Exchange think-tank and the Official Monetary and Financial Institutions Forum, and as a Director at the Bank of China.
-He regularly appears in the media, often writing in the Telegraph and The Times, and was a leading pro-Brexit economic voice.
+Gerard now serves as a Chief Economic Strategist at wealth management company Netwealth, as Economic Advisor at the Policy Exchange think-tank and the Official Monetary and Financial Institutions Forum, and as a Director at the Bank of China.
+He also serves on the boards of the Grantham Research Institute on Climate Change and the Warwick Business School.
+The author of Clean Brexit: Building a Post-Brexit Economy for All and The Consolations of Economics, he regularly appears in the media, often writing in the Telegraph and The Times, and was a leading pro-Brexit economic voice.
 He has testified before the House of Lords Select Committee on the Bank of England and was a member of the Commission that examined the economic consequences if Britain retained the pound.
 As well as speaking at conferences around the world, Gerard also brings his take on banks, politicians and finance to after dinner.